-107. The premises, emergency routes and exits, fire-fighting equipment, fire alarm, emergency lighting, Fire and Rescue Service facilities and other fire safety measures should be kept in efficient working order and covered by a suitable system of maintenance.
+111. In all premises, including those not usually staffed or those used on a relatively infrequent basis, emergency routes and exits, fire-fighting equipment, fire alarm, emergency lighting, Fire and Rescue Service facilities and other fire safety measures should be kept in efficient working order and be covered by a suitable system of maintenance.
 There should be regular checks, periodic servicing and maintenance and any defects put right as quickly as possible.
 Some systems and equipment will be the subject of a British Standard which will likely contain recommendations in respect of maintenance and testing.
-Experience in individual premises may show that there is a need to vary the suggested frequencies.
+Experience in individual premises, especially premises which are not usually staffed or used on a regular basis, may show that there is a need to vary the suggested frequencies.
+In the case of periodic sporting events, open air concerts or similar events, it may be appropriate to carry out all relevant tests/checks prior to public access.
 The examples below of testing and maintenance are not intended to be prescriptive and other testing regimes may be appropriate where this can be justified.
 Six monthly and annual tests will normally be carried out by a person with specialist knowledge, possibly by entering into a service contract.
 The following are examples of checks and tests that should be carried out:

-108. Daily:
+112. Daily:

-- Walk through premises and check escape routes to ensure they are clear of obstructions and combustible materials, that self-closing doors are not wedged open, that out of hours security devices on exit doors have been disabled; and - Check any fire alarm control panel and indicating equipment to ensure the system is active and fully operational.
+- Walk through premises and check escape routes to ensure they are clear of obstructions and combustible materials, that self-closing doors are not wedged open, that out of hours security devices on exit doors have been disabled; - Check any fire alarm control panel and indicating equipment to ensure the system is active and fully operational; and - Check the operation of safety curtains and ensure there are no obstructions.

-109. Weekly:
+113. Weekly:

-- Test fire alarm system by activating a manual call point (using a different call point for each successive weekly test), usually by inserting a dedicated test key.
+• Test fire alarm system by activating a manual call point (using a different call point for each successive weekly test), usually by inserting a dedicated test key.
 This will check that the control equipment is capable of receiving a signal and in turn, activating the warning alarms.
 Manual call points may be numbered to ensure they are sequentially tested.
-It is good practice to test the alarm at the same time each week, but consider the need to ensure that staff working outside normal operating hours are given the opportunity to hear the alarm.
+It is good practice to test the alarm at the same time each week, but consider the need to ensure that staff working shifts are given the opportunity to hear the alarm.
 During a test, the alarm should not operate for too long so that there can be a ready distinction between a test and an unplanned actuation.
-Where the system is connected to an alarm receiving centre, the centre should be notified prior to testing and on completion of the test; - Smoke control systems installed for life safety purposes should be tested as part of a weekly test of all systems which incorporate a fire engineered design within the building; - A check should be made to determine that the testing of the fire alarm also results in the operation or disabling of other linked features such as electrically powered locks, the release of any doors on hold open devices, the operation of doors on swing free arms and automatic opening doors reverting to manual operation;

-- Check that all safety signs and notices are legible; - Check escape routes, and test exit locking mechanisms such as panic bars, push pads and electromagnetic locking devices; - Ensure that fire door self-closing devices operate effectively; and - Check sprinkler system.
+- Where the system is connected to an alarm receiving centre, the centre should be notified prior to testing and on completion of the test; - Smoke control systems installed for life safety purposes should be tested as part of a weekly test of all systems which incorporate a fire engineered design within the building; - A check should be made to determine that the testing of the fire alarm shuts down audio systems, projection in cinemas etc and also results in the operation or disabling of other linked features such as electrically powered locks, the release of any doors on hold open devices, the operation of doors on swing free arms and automatic opening doors reverting to manual operation; - Check the operation of any communication system forming part of the fire evacuation procedure; - Check that all safety signs and notices are legible; - Check escape routes, and test exit locking mechanisms such as panic bars, push pads and electromagnetic locking devices; - Ensure that fire door self-closing devices operate effectively; and - · Check sprinkler and drencher systems.

-110. Monthly:
+114. Monthly: